kevinheavey/anchorpy/docs/testing.md

 Anchor lets you run whatever tests you want using the `[scripts]` section of `Anchor.toml`.
-This means we can call Pytest inside .
+This means we can call Pytest inside the `anchor test` workflow.
+This is more limited than the Pytest plugin but is more like the standard Anchor way of doing things.

 Here's how the `basic-1` tests look using `anchor test` and Pytest (but not the ):